Andy McBrine: Domestic career

+McBrine plays for the North West Warriors in provincial cricket.
+In May 2022, in the 2022 Inter-Provincial Cup, he scored his first century in a List A cricket match, with 100 runs against Munster Reds.

+International career

 On 26 May 2013, McBrine made his first-class debut for Ireland against Scotland.
 He made his One Day International debut against Scotland in September 2014.

-In May 2018, he was named in a fourteen-man squad for Ireland's first ever Test match, to be played against Pakistan later the same month, but he was not selected to play.
+In May 2018, he was named in a fourteen-man squad for Ireland's first Test match, to be played against Pakistan later the same month, but he was not selected to play.

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2019, he was named in Ireland's squad for their one-off Test against Afghanistan in India.
 He made his Test debut for Ireland against Afghanistan on 15 March 2019.